mlromramse/buddy/README.md

 The goal for this project is to create regeneratable images with the help of packer.
 The project can create these images with a simple command line execution:

-* Debian VNC enabled server for cloud side graphical verifications like running Apache JMeter or testing web pages.
+* __debian-lxde-vnc.packer.json__ Debian VNC enabled server for cloud side graphical verifications like running Apache JMeter or testing web pages.
+* __debian-lxde-vnc.packer-jmeter-master.json__ Debian VNC enabled server with Java and Apache JMeter including packer and ec2-api-tools.
+* __debian-lxde-vnc.packer-jmeter-slave.json__ Debian server without head with Java and Apache JMeter for multiple slave creations.